 Vaccines work in different ways.
 No vaccine is 100% effective.
-While the vaccine may not always prevent an individual getting monkeypox, the symptoms experienced are likely to be milder.
-The first dose prepares your immune system so it can respond much more quickly if you come into contact with monkeypox.
+While the vaccine may not always prevent an individual getting mpox, the symptoms experienced are likely to be milder.
+The first dose prepares your immune system so it can respond much more quickly if you come into contact with mpox.

 The vaccine also takes time to work.
 Protection will start to build after a few days and should reach the highest levels after about 4 weeks.

 Because there are currently limited supplies of the vaccine, the NHS will start by giving one dose to as many eligible people as possible.
 This is a fair way to provide some protection to the whole community.
 As more vaccines become available, a second dose will be given to those at highest risk.
 This will be at least 2 to 3 months after the first vaccine.

 A longer time between the first and second doses should improve your long term protection.
 Even after 2 doses you should continue to be aware of the risks and symptoms of mpox.
 If you develop symptoms, stay at home and call 111 or a sexual health clinic